 Carbohydrates have the general formula Cx(H2O)y.
 They are the ultimate source of most of our food.
 We dress in cellulose in the form of cotton, linen, and rayon.

 We build furniture and houses from cellulose in the form of wood.
 Let us see the details of carbohydrates and their classification.

-What elements are found in carbohydrates classification?
-Carbohydrates classification is explained into three groups based on the number of sugar units and upon their behavior towards hydrolysis.
-I am the major classification of Carbohydrates.
-3 classifications of carbohydrates
+What elements are found in the carbohydrate classification?
+Carbohydrate classification is explained into three groups based on the number of sugar units and upon their behavior towards hydrolysis.

 - Oligosaccharides and

-Depending upon the total number of carbon atoms in monosaccharides and aldehyde and ketone functional groups present they are classified using terms shown in the below table.
+Depending upon the total number of carbon atoms in monosaccharides and aldehyde and ketone functional groups present, they are classified using the terms shown in the below table.

-Oligo means Few in the Greek language.
-Also called as oligosaccharides.
-These are complex sugars When hydrolyzing these sugars yields 2 to 10 molecules of the same or different monosaccharide molecules.
+Oligo means “few” in the Greek language. also called oligosaccharides.
+These are complex sugars.
+When hydrolyzed, these sugars yield 2 to 10 molecules of the same or different monosaccharide molecules.
 They are further classified as disaccharides, trisaccharides, tetrasaccharides, etc. based on the number of monosaccharide units.